Part two of my guide to Yokohama ryuugaku life. Here’s a copy-and-paste of the table of contents quickjump:

 Update 2013/8/29: I’ve been told the dorms will begin a free refrigerator rental system starting this upcoming semester (Fall 2013) — so that’s a ¥10,000~20,000 burden off of your back.
 (Sure wish we had that while we were there! :P)

 For those from the US and Canada, Japan uses two-pronged plugs rated at 100V that are pretty much A-OK to use with things you bring — as long as they’re two-pronged.
-Three-prong grounded to two-prong adapters exist, but I’ve not yet seen them around here; if you want to MacGyver things up, you can use a pair of tweezers to just yank the ground plug (I’ve seen this done but I don’t recommend it).
+Three-prong grounded to two-prong adapters exist at your local 100-yen shop; if you want to MacGyver things up, you can use a pair of tweezers to just yank the ground plug (I’ve seen this done but I don’t recommend it).
 Just note that if you decide to bring your own alarm clock, it will run slower due to the slightly lower frequency (50 hertz) in Kanto; a battery-powered one would probably work better.

 For those elsewhere in the world: you might (by that I mean “probably”) need an adapter.
 Yodobashi Camera stocks these adapters for, if I’m remembering things correctly, 1000 yen; you’ll find your nearest one in the Keikyu department store in Kamiooka one stop down.
 If you find yourself wanting a power strip/extension cable, go to 100-yen shops Seria or Daiso, because they have ’em and the ones I’ve bought from them haven’t blown up on me…yet.